rktjmp/hotpot.nvim/README.md

 The module loader will find and load lua (or fennel) modules.
 First it will search the `index` and then Neovims runtime path for source files that match the requested module name.
 If a source file is found, it is compiled to lua (if needed), then the bytecode is saved to the `index`, then the module is returned to the user.

-Given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.
+As an examlpe, given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.

 - `index`
 - `$RUNTIMEPATH/lua/my/module.lua`